 Students are often so wrapped up in performing well on an AP exam that they forget what the score actually means.
-AP scores can be difficult to interpret, especially because scoring varies between exams.
-For students who are in their first AP course, we’ve put together a scoring guide to AP exams to help you plan and study for your exam and understand your results.
+AP exams are scored on a scale of 1-5, but the intricacies of how those scores arrive at a particular number can be difficult to interpret, especially because scoring varies between exams.
+For students who are approaching their first AP exam, we’ve put together a guide on how AP exams are scored to help you better understand your results.

 A breakdown of the AP exam score

 It has likely been emphasized to you that your score on an AP exam is important—but why?
 First, it demonstrates your actual achievement on the exam and your knowledge of the subject.
 Perhaps more importantly, it helps postsecondary schools evaluate your readiness for certain subjects.
 It also doesn’t hurt that a high score on the AP exam can mean you earn college credit before even being accepted to a college.
 Many colleges accept AP exam scores as being equivalent to introductory college coursework, allowing you to save money and time by advancing to different courses.

 You can earn a 1-5 score on an AP exam (a “5” being the best score), based on your performance on a weighted combination of multiple-choice and free-response questions.
 A score of five indicates that a student is “extremely well qualified” in a subject, while a score of one offers “no recommendation” for student advancement in a subject.
 A score of three is still “qualified” and means that you will likely advance (although it is up to your prospective college whether you’ll earn college credit for your score).
 The full meanings of each AP score are defined below: